metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `termination_grace_period_seconds` (Number) TerminationGracePeriodSeconds period for container graceful termination
 - `tolerations` (Attributes List) Tolerations If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--vmstorage--tolerations))
 - `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
+- `use_default_resources` (Boolean) UseDefaultResources controls resource settings By default, operator sets built-in resource requirements
+- `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for component it restricts disk writes access uses non-root user out of the box drops not needed security permissions
 - `vm_backup` (Attributes) VMBackup configuration for backup (see [below for nested schema](#nestedatt--spec--vmstorage--vm_backup))
 - `vm_insert_port` (String) VMInsertPort for VMInsert connections
 - `vm_select_port` (String) VMSelectPort for VMSelect connections
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
-VolumeMounts specified will be appended to other VolumeMounts in the VMStorage container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vmstorage--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment/StatefulSet definition.
+VolumeMounts specified will be appended to other VolumeMounts in the Application container (see [below for nested schema](#nestedatt--spec--vmstorage--volume_mounts))
-- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.
-Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.
+- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment/StatefulSet definition.
+Volumes specified will be appended to other volumes that are generated. / +optional

 <a id="nestedatt--spec--vmstorage--claim_templates"></a>
 ### Nested Schema for `spec.vmstorage.claim_templates`